Low-Tech Sustainability Hacks

 Here are eight affordable, low-tech sustainability hacks you can start implementing today:

-2. Ditch Disposable Products
+3. Ditch Disposable Products

-low-tech sustainability hacks
+Low tech sustainability hacks

 Single-use items like paper towels, plastic wrap, and disposable razors may seem convenient, but they add up financially and environmentally.
 Instead: